Hudson Taylor (wrestler): Awards and recognition

 In 2010, Taylor was named by The Advocate as one of the "Top 150 Reasons to Have Gay Pride".

 Following his founding of Athlete Ally in 2011, Taylor received the PFLAG Straight for Equality Award with Rosie Perez and Charlaine Harris and was named "Greatest Person of the Day" on April 8 by the Huffington Post.
 Later that year, Taylor was honored by Buick and the NCAA alongside Eunice Kennedy Shriver and other advocates in sports.

 His work is now featured in a permanent installation in Make a Difference!
 The Harvey L. Miller Family Youth Exhibition at the Illinois Holocaust Museum and Education Center, which aims to empower young persons to stand as leaders against discrimination.

-In April 2012, Taylor was named University of Maryland Alumnus of the Year for the school of undergraduate studies for his work as an LGBT rights activist.
+In April 2012, Taylor was named University of Maryland Alumnus of the Year for the school of undergraduate studies for his work as an LGBTQ rights activist.

 Taylor received an Emery Award in November 2013 from the Hetrick Martin Institute.